 You have a right to know what information we hold about you.
-If you would like to see your records, please speak to Susan Lander - Administrator.
+If you would like to see your records, please speak to reception.

 Comments & Suggestions

-We do our utmost to have a harmonious environment and efficient surgery, but if you are unhappy with our procedure and you wish to air a grievance, we have a complaint procedure in place.
-Please ask reception for a complaint form, fill this out and return it to reception.
-Alternatively, you can download a printable version of the form by clicking here.
+We do our utmost to have a harmonious environment and efficient surgery, but if you are unhappy with our procedure and you wish to air a grievance.
+You can fill the complaint form by clicking here.
 All complaints will be taken seriously and investigated quickly and impartially.
-The complaint officer will carry out a thorough investigation and inform you of the outcome.
-If you are unhappy with the outcome of the investigation, we will advise you on how to contact the Primary Care Trust’s complaints team.
-We also welcome any comments that you wish to make about the provision of services that we offer.
+The Practice Manager will carry out a thorough investigation and inform you of the outcome.
 You may send it to us in writing.

 We shall acknowledge your complaint within 10 working days and aim to have looked into your complaint within 30 working days of the date when you raised it with us.